palewire/first-web-scraper/notes/python-basics.md

 ### Python as a toolbox

 The first thing you should know is that Python is basically a collection of tools.
 In fact, Python has tools for pretty much everything you'd ever want to do with a programming language: everything from navigating the web to scraping and analyzing data to performing mathematical operations to building web sites.
 Some of these are built into a toolbox that comes with the language, known as the **standard library**.
-Others (Django is an example of this) have been built by members of the developer community and can be downloaded and installed from the web.
+Others have been built by members of the developer community and can be downloaded and installed from the web.
 There are two ways to import these tools into your scripts, which we'll demonstrate here:

 To pull in an entire toolkit, use the ```import``` command.
 In this case, we'll get the ```urllib2``` package, which allows us to visit websites with Python: